Imaginary geometry IV: interior rays, whole-plane reversibility, and space-filling trees: Preliminaries

-A similar statement holds in the whole plane setting: \begin{proposition} Suppose $h$ is a whole plane GFF defined modulo additive constant (in $\R$ or $r \Z$) coupled with a random closed subset $A$ of $\C$.
-Then $A$ is local for $h$ if and only if the map $\pi \to \pi_h^B$ is a measurable function of the restriction of $h$ to $B$ (a function that is invariant under the addition of a global additive constant in $\R$ or $r \Z$). \end{proposition}
+A similar statement holds in the whole-plane setting: \begin{proposition} Suppose $h$ is a whole-plane GFF defined modulo additive constant (in $\R$ or $r \Z$) coupled with a random closed subset $A$ of $\C$.
+Then $A$ is local for $h$ if and only if the map $h \mapsto \pi_h^B$ is a measurable function of the restriction of $h$ to $B$ (a function that is invariant under the addition of a global additive constant in $\R$ or $r \Z$). \end{proposition}